 Neighbors in the West End portion of downtown Portland are tired of walking by block-long stretches of surface parking lots while some of our historic buildings are razed for redevelopment.
 One solution to this problem that the City of Portland should seriously consider is taxing land at a higher rate than buildings.

 Taxing land and buildings at the same rate per square foot means that as long as you don’t put any buildings on your land, your tax bill is going to remain relatively low.
-If you’re a speculator, this means that you only need a modest amount of revenue (say, a few bucks a day from people driving into the city for work or to go shopping) in order to sit on that land indefinitely.
+If you’re a speculator, this means that you only need a modest amount of revenue from people driving into the city for work or to go shopping in order to sit on that land indefinitely.
 Or you might hold out until someone comes along offering your “pie-in-the-sky” price.
 Either way, the effect is to keep the land out of the hands of many of those with genuine interest in putting it to productive use.

 By taxing land at or near its development potential, however, owners of land being used at less than maximum productivity would be paying a disproportionate amount in taxes in order to keep it that way.

 Aside from the obvious goal of raising money to pay for public services, we levy taxes

 - to discourage a particular behavior in favor of another (taxes on cigarettes and alcohol discourage consumption and thus promote lower health care costs), or

 - because a given resource is scarce while demand for it is high (i.e., the gasoline tax).

 But if the city is trying to encourage development—and to attract the 70,000 more downtown residents it seeks by 2030—it hardly makes sense to place the greater tax on development behavior.

 A Good Illustration: The block between SW 11th & 12th and SW Taylor and Yamhill that the